Freechains/README/docs/others.md

 each chain.
-It aims to (1) combat excess by restricting the number of posts, (2) highlight content of quality with likes, and (3) combat SPAM, fake news, and illegal content by demanding previous reputation from authors to post or by removing existing posts when their likes/dislikes ratio is too negative.
+It aims to (1) combat excess by restricting the number of posts, (2) highlight content of quality with likes, and (3) combat SPAM, fake news, and illegal content by demanding reputation to post and by removing posts when their likes/dislikes ratio is too negative.
 However, it is a system that has never being put into practice, so its effectiveness is yet to be proven.